angelol/privEOS/development/README.md

 ## Reset Blockchain

-To reset the blockchain (flush accounts etc..) run for docker, run:
+To reset the blockchain (flush accounts etc..) run for docker, run the following but keep in mind that you need to rebuild (`eosio_build.sh -s EOS`)!

 ```
 make eos_docker_flush